Graphs & tables

 From the sign chart, the particle’s movement is as follows:

-- It moves left for
+- It moves left on the interval

-- Continues moving right for
+- Continues moving right on

 Velocity graph